 Learning how to photograph ceramic plates can be a tricky endeavor for the potter.
 The best way to showcase a beautiful plate is on a plain white or gray background, propped up on its side, but plate stands are really distracting.
 But to prop it up from behind you need something heavy that won’t get tipped over with the weight of the plate.
 Some potters use bricks to prop up their plates, but bricks can scratch up your backdrop.

 Catie Miller came up with a brilliant solution to this problem: sticky-back craft foam sheets.
-In today’s post, an excerpt from the October 2019 issue of Ceramics Monthly, Catie explains how she uses this inexpensive material to prop up her plates! – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from the Ceramics Monthly archive, Catie explains how she uses this inexpensive material to prop up her plates! – Jennifer Poellot Harnetty, editor.

 PS Photographing plates on a plain background is desirable when submitting work to juried shows or galleries, but these days platforms such as Etsy have helped promote a different type of photography.
 See this post in the archives on how to photograph for Etsy!

 I have a major pet peeve when it comes to photographing plates or platters.
 There is nothing more distracting than seeing a plate stand, whether it is clear acrylic or more decorative.

 Many artists have used bricks to prop up plates and photograph them.
 Bricks are great because they come in all different sizes and are heavy so they don’t tip over when holding up a plate.
 The one major issue is that they are rough and can scratch up your backdrop.

 Luckily there is a simple solution.
 Cover your bricks in adhesive-backed craft foam.
 Craft foam is available from most craft supply stores.
 This is an easy 5-minute project that costs only $1.10!